 Study community engagement with Katie Zanto, who founded a successful non-profit to empower underserved youth.
 It has been helping young people succeed for over 15 years by combining literacy and wilderness experiences.

 Study journalism with Jim Scripps.
-He began his career as a community newspaper reporter and editor, then made a long detour into marketing.
-He was inspired to come back to journalism when he worked with SNC students on the Eagle’s Eye, the student-run newspaper.
+After a career detour into marketing, he was inspired to come back to his community journalism roots working with SNU students on the student-run newspaper, the Eagle’s Eye.

-Study art and music therapy with Donna Axton, a licensed Marriage and Family Therapist and professional musician.
-She played the piano on 21 popular country western, boogie-woogie, gospel, and rock-and-roll albums.
+Study art and music therapy with Donna Axton, a licensed Marriage and Family Therapist.
+She is also a professional musician who is the pianist on 21 popular country-western, boogie-woogie, gospel, and rock-and-roll albums.

 Study digital art with Chris Lanier.
 He is a prize-winning animator, published graphic novelist and cartoonist, and commercial web and graphic designer.
-He is also a self-described “fan of cheap irony”.
+And a self-described “fan of cheap irony”.

-Study outdoor leadership with Rosie Hackett.
-Her goal is students who become “growth” junkies, passionate leaders, skilled outdoor guides, and lifelong environmental stewards.
-She can also bring you back smiling from three bone-chilling days of rain, sleet, and snow.
+Study outdoor leadership with Rosie Hackett, who can bring you back smiling from three bone-chilling days of rain, sleet, and snow.
+Her students become “growth” junkies, passionate leaders, skilled outdoor guides, and lifelong environmental stewards.